mokriya/docker-builds/README.rst

   container size, because ADD creates a new layer, and although removing the file in a later step hides the file, it is still in the earlier layer.
 So some of the build process is handled by doing `docker run` with a volume mount and then `docker commit`.
-(This might be a bad optimization, because it complicates the build process.)
+This might be a bad optimization, because it complicates the build process.
+It also does not do caching like `docker build`, so these steps will always be executed.

 * Docker allows some parameterization of the build using build-time variables, but for whatever reason, it doesn't allow variables in the